Keyboard shortcuts

 .await?;

-The URL must include a database name in the path; mysql_async refuses URLs without one.
-TLS uses native-tls and is built in.
+The URL must include a database name in the path.
+TLS uses rustls by default.

 Connection URL options